MitchellAugustin/Spiral/README.md

 # More Information

-More information on Spiral, including a user manual, binary downloads, and information on how to contribute, can be found at https://mitchellaugustin.com/spiral/.
+More information on Spiral, including a user manual, binary downloads, and information on how to contribute or donate can be found at https://mitchellaugustin.com/spiral/.